Table of Contents

 Source: Google Play Store

-When you turn on 2FA on a website, a QR-code is displayed to scan with the Google Authenticator app.
+When you turn on 2FA on a website, a QR code is displayed to scan with the Google Authenticator app.
 Usually, there is also a code to enter manually on your phone as an alternative method.
-If you enter the response code in the app on the website, 2FA is activated.
+If you enter the response code from the app on the website, 2FA is activated.

 Here is an example: